Non-Convex Phase Retrieval from STFT Measurements: Introduction

-We begin by taking the 1D DFT of the acquired information with respect to the frequency variable (the second variable of the STFT).
+Here, we take a different approach and propose a data-driven initialization technique, followed by non-convex gradient algorithms.
+We begin by taking the 1D DFT of the acquired data with respect to the frequency variable (the second variable of the STFT).
 This transformation reveals the underlying structure of the data and greatly simplifies the analysis.
-As a direct consequence, we show that for $L=1$ and sufficiently long windows $W\geq \left\lceil\frac{N+1}{2}\right\rceil$ (and some mild additional conditions), one can recover the signal by extracting the principle eigenvector of a designed matrix, constructed as the solution of a simple least-squares (LS) problem.
+As a direct consequence, we show that for $L=1$ and sufficiently long windows $W\geq \left\lceil\frac{N+1}{2}\right\rceil$ (and some mild additional conditions), one can recover the signal by extracting the principal eigenvector of a designed matrix, constructed as the solution of a simple linear LS problem.
 We refer to this matrix as the \emph{approximation matrix} since it approximates the correlation matrix $\mathbf{X}:=\mathbf{x}\mathbf{x}^*$.
-When the conditions for a closed-form solution are not met, we propose using the principle eigenvector of the approximation matrix to initialize a gradient descent (GD) algorithm that minimizes a non-convex loss function.
-Our approach deviates in two important aspects from the recent line of work in non-convex phase retrieval \cite{candes2015Wirtinger,chen2015solving,netrapalli2015phase,white2015local,wang2016solving}.
-First, all these papers focus their attention on the setup of phase retrieval with random sensing vectors and rely heavily on statistical considerations, while we consider a deterministic framework.
-Second, we construct our approximation matrix by the solution of a LS problem, whereas the aforementioned papers take a superposition of the measurements to approximate $\mathbf{X}$.